 The first Louisiana oil well discovered the giant Jennings oilfield in 1901 and launched the Pelican State’s petroleum industry.
-About a quarter million oil and natural gas wells have been drilled since.
+Almost a quarter million wells would be drilled by 2014.

 Louisiana’s first commercial oil well came in on the Jules Clements farm about seven miles northeast of Jennings.
 Local investors earlier had formed the Jennings Oil Company and hired Scott, who recognized that natural gas seeps found nearby were nearly identical to the conditions observed at Spindletop.

 Scott would insist on drilling deeper than many investors thought wise.

 “At the age 29, W. Scott Haywood was already a seasoned, experienced and successful explorer,” notes the Louisiana Geological Survey (LGS).
 “He had gone to Alaska in 1897 during the great Yukon gold rush, sinking a shaft and mining a profitable gold deposit.”